 You’ve just opened your email and found out that you’ve been accepted early decision to college—congratulations!
 But while early decision offers are a #blessing for a lot of students, they can also be a huge source of stress.
 Yes, you’re guaranteed admission, but are you tying yourself down to a school you’re not sure about a little too early?
 It’s not an easy decision, but we’re here to help!
 Should you accept early decision offers?
 Take Magoosh’s quiz, then come back to this post to find out more about the pros and cons of saying yes to a school.
+Also, we recommend that you check out our overview of the difference between early action and early decision, which can help you make the right choice!

 What Is Early Decision?